Purchasing power

 How do taxes compare between Texas and Wyoming?

 Cost of living is only part of the picture — state income taxes also affect your take-home pay.
+Texas has no state income tax.
+The state relies heavily on property taxes and sales tax for revenue.
+Wyoming has no state income tax and no corporate income tax.
+It relies on mineral extraction taxes.
 Use the Texas vs Wyoming paycheck comparison to see how a specific salary compares after federal and state taxes, FICA, and deductions.

 Where does this cost of living data come from?